ethel-rios/Case-Study-EDA-Depression/README.md

 - Next, convert the gender variable to a factor in R, as this will allow R to treat it as a categorical variable.
 - Finally, add a new column that indicates whether both the depression and suicidal_thoughts columns are marked as 'Yes'.
 Because students who report both depression and suicidal thoughts are at higher risk of self-harm or suicide.
 This represents a critical mental health warning sign that requires immediate attention.

-To explore the code used in this analysis, refer to the "case-study-analyzing-depression-survey-data.ipynb" file.
+To explore the code used in this analysis, refer to the "_case-study-analyzing-depression-survey-data.ipynb" _file.

 ## Results

-The resulting visualizations can be found in the "Results.md" file.
+The resulting visualizations can be found in the _"Visualizations.md"_ file.